Dirk Nowitzki's Success and Achievements in Timeline

 On February 6, 2008, Nowitzki recorded his first career triple-double against the Milwaukee Bucks, with 29 points, 10 rebounds, and a career-high 12 assists.

-March 8, 2008: All-Time Career Points Leader
+March 8, 2008: Mavericks All-Time Leading Scorer

 January 13, 2010: 20,000-Point Milestone

-On January 13, 2010, Nowitzki became the 34th player in NBA history—and the first European—to hit the 20,000-point milestone.
+On January 13, 2010, Nowitzki became the 34th player in NBA history, and the first European, to hit the 20,000-point milestone.

-2011: Won NBA Championship and Finals MVP
+2011: NBA Championship and Finals MVP

 2011: NBA Finals MVP